eddy-bob/eddy-bob/README.md

 ### Hi there 👋
 - ✌ I am a fullstack software engineer with solid industry experience working with vue.js,react.js,next.js,fabric.js,three.js,node.js/express and nest.js
-- 👐 I work comfortably with ORMs such as typeorm and type-goose, relational database such as Mysql, mongodb, docker containerization solution and redis for  in memory  data caching.
+- 👐 I work comfortably with ORMs such as typeorm and type-goose, relational database such as Mysql, mongodb, docker containerization solution, rabbitMQ for task queuing and redis for  in memory  data caching.
-- 💭 I have a substantial amount of experience working with cloud infrastructures such as Heroku and AWS
+- 💭 I have a substantial amount of experience working with cloud infrastructures such as Heroku,GCP and AWS
 - 🔭 I’m currently working on 'https://www.yourbuzzz.com/' && 'https://www.design.yourbuzzz.com'
 - 🌱 I’m currently learning solidity for smart contracts and flutter for mobile app development
 - 👯 I’m looking to collaborate on challenging real world projects that will make an impact globally.